Chapter 26 Text mining

 #> <chr> <chr> <chr>

-#> 1 iPhone failing fear
+#> 5 iPhone change fear

 Now we are ready to perform a quantitative analysis comparing Android and iPhone by comparing the sentiments of the tweets posted from each device.
 Here we could perform a tweet-by-tweet analysis, assigning a sentiment to each tweet.
 However, this will be challenging since each tweet will have several sentiments attached to it, one for each word appearing in the lexicon.
 For illustrative purposes, we will perform a much simpler analysis: we will count and compare the frequencies of each sentiment appearing in each device.

-<- tweet_words |>
+sentiment_counts <- tweet_words |>

-sentiment_counts left_join(nrc, by = "word") |>
+left_join(nrc, by = "word", relationship = "many-to-many") |>

 count(source, sentiment) |>